Web Shop for Tsuba. Buy Japanese Antique Sword Guards

 This tsuba is his genuine piece of work authenticated by the highly-reputed appraisers.

-About Craftsman The 1st Katsurano Sekibun (1789-1875)
+The 1st Katsurano Sekibun (1789-1875)

-His given name is Shozo.
+His given name was Shozo.

 Born in 1789 at Murakami of Echigo Province.